Laurenselfinduced743/WolfTube/README.md

 - Adjustable playback speed from **0.5× to 10×**.
 - Stable Playback mode for improved compatibility and smoother playback.
 - Keep videos playing while using other applications.
+- Control downloaded media directly from the Lock Screen.
+- Skip forward or backward by **15 seconds** while playing downloaded media.
+- Display the channel name and video artwork on the Lock Screen while playing downloaded media.
 - Cleaner viewing experience with the option to hide the Shorts interface.

 ---